amazon-archives/ask-sdk-frameworks-java/ask-sdk-maven-plugins/README.md

 # Usage

-Install the plugin into your `pom.xml` as part of the `compile` phase, and configure your skill class which extends `MvcSkillApplication` as the `className`:
+Install the plugin into your `pom.xml` as part of the `compile` phase, and configure your skill class which extends `MvcSkillApplication` or `SkillModelSupplier` as the `className`:

 ```xml
 <plugin>